zigbee-alliance/distributed-compliance-ledger/docs/transactions.md

 - Parameters:
   - address: `string` - account address; Bech32 encoded
   - info: `optional(string)` - information/notes for the approval
   - time: `optional(int64)` - approval time (number of nanoseconds elapsed since January 1, 1970 UTC).
-CLI uses the current time for that field.
+This field cannot be specified using a CLI command and will use the current time by default.
 - In State: `dclauth/Account/value/<address>`
 - Who can send:
   - Trustee